A new approach to detect the boundaries of interplanetary events: Case studies

 \subsection{The 10 June 2001 event}

-The ICME event registered on 10 June 2001 (DOY=161) by \emph{Ulysses} was produced by a series of explosive events occurred in the neighborhood of the active regions NOAA 09475 and 09486.
-Using hourly VHM data, 3-hours interval data from SWICS and hourly data from SWOOPS, onboard of \emph{Ulysses} spacecraft, Dumitrache and Popescu (2010) studied this event for a duration of 38.4 hours, starting on day of the year DOY=$161.2$ and ending on DOY=$162.8$.
-At that date, the spacecraft was located at a distance of 1.35 AU from the Sun and at $(19.6^o,264.6^o)$ heliographic latitude and longitude \citep{Du2010}.
+The ICME event registered on 10 June 2001 ($DOY=161$) by \emph{Ulysses} was produced by a series of explosive events occurred in the neighborhood of the active regions NOAA 09475 and 09486 \citep{dumi_10jun}.
+Using hourly VHM data, 3-hours interval data from SWICS and hourly data from SWOOPS, onboard of \emph{Ulysses} spacecraft, \citet{dumi_10jun} analyzed this event and its solar source.
+At that date, the spacecraft was located at a distance of 1.35 AU from the Sun and at $(19.6^o,264.6^o)$ heliographic latitude and longitude.